DzakirinMD/reactjs-springboot-fullstack/README.md

 # reactjs-springboot-fullstack

-<p>Account Management Applications using ReactJS and Spring Boot.
+Account Management Applications using ReactJS and Spring Boot.

-Simple full stack web application for managing accounts in a company.</p>
+Simple full stack web application for managing accounts in a company.

 <h3>Features:</h3>
 * Create Account